-Figure 11.
-Best change in tumor burden from baseline in KRASG12C non-small cell lung cancer.
+Figure 12: Best change in tumor burden from baseline in KRASG12C NSCLC in RMC-4630-01 study.

-Data as of may 4, 2020.
-Waterfall plot of best tumor response for five patients with KRASG12C non-small cell lung cancer (NSCLC) who had baseline target lesions assessed and at least one radiologic follow-up assessment of target lesion size.
+Waterfall plot of best tumor response for five patients with KRASG12C NSCLC who had baseline target lesions assessed and at least one radiologic follow-up assessment of target lesion size.
 Percentage (Y axis) represents the percentage change from baseline in the Sum of Longest Diameters of target lesions using RECIST 1.1.
 Colors represent different dose levels.
 Data are presented for the efficacy evaluable population (N=10) defined as participants with baseline and at least one post-baseline scan or who died or had clinical progression prior to first post-baseline scan.
 Three patients are not represented in this figure: 2 PD (1 death due to clinical progression prior to first scan and 1 did not have measurement for one of the target lesions but had new lesion) and 1 SD (had partial missing tumor measurements in the database at the time of data extract).
-PD = progressive disease; SD = stable disease; PR = partial response; PD, SD, and PR each per RECIST 1.1.

-Figure 12.
-Best change in tumor burden from baseline in KRASMUTANT non-small cell lung cancer.
+Figure 13: Best change in tumor burden from baseline for NSCLC with any KRAS mutation in RMC-4630-01 study.

-Waterfall plot of best tumor response for fourteen patients with KRASMUTANT non-small cell lung cancer (NSCLC), including KRASG12C, who had baseline target lesions assessed and at least one radiologic follow-up assessment of target lesion size.
+Data as of May 4, 2020.
+Waterfall plot of best tumor response for fourteen patients with KRAS mutant NSCLC, including KRASG12C, who had baseline target lesions assessed and at least one radiologic follow-up assessment of target lesion size.
 Percentage (Y axis) represents the percentage change from baseline in the Sum of Longest Diameters of target lesions using RECIST 1.1.
 Colors represent different KRAS mutations.
 Data are presented for the efficacy evaluable population (N=29) defined as participants with baseline and at least one post-baseline scan or who died or had clinical progression prior to first post-baseline scan.
-Five patients are not represented in this figure: 1 patient had death due to clinical progression prior to first scan, 1 patient did not have measurements for one of the target lesions but progressed developing new lesion, and 3 patients had missing tumor measurements in the database at the time of data extract.
-PD = progressive disease; PR = partial response; PD, SD, and PR each per RECIST 1.1.
+Five patients are not represented in this figure: 1 patients had death due to clinical progression prior to first scan, 1 patient did not have measurements for one of the target lesions but progressed developing new lesion, and 3 patients had missing tumor measurements in the database at the time of data extract.